wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-node/copy-of-storage-service.md

       title: Integrations
       type: basic
 ---
+## Overview

-The SDK operates in a stateless mode by default, meaning each get_flag call triggers a fresh evaluation of the flag against the current user context.
+The VWO SDK operates in a stateless mode by default, meaning each `get_flag` call triggers a fresh evaluation of the flag against the current user context.

 To optimize performance and maintain consistency, you can implement a custom storage mechanism by passing a storage parameter during initialization.
 This allows you to persist feature flag decisions in your preferred database system (like Redis, MongoDB, or any other data store).

+### Key Benefits

 Key benefits of implementing storage:

-1. Improved performance by caching decisions
+1. **Improved Performance**: Cache feature flag decisions and SDK settings to reduce API calls
-2. Consistent user experience across sessions
+2. **Consistent User Experience**: Maintain sticky variation assignments across sessions
-3. Reduced load on your application
+3. **Reduced Load**: Decrease network requests and server load
+4. **Faster Initialization**: Load SDK settings from cache instead of fetching from VWO servers

 The storage mechanism ensures that once a decision is made for a user, it remains consistent even if campaign settings are modified in the VWO Application.
 This is particularly useful for maintaining a stable user experience during A/B tests and feature rollouts.